-The TV tower is another architectural anominally in Prague.
+The TV tower is another architectural outsider in Prague.
 You can go to the top, but I think it’s a bit expensive and the view not quite worth it.

 The memorial on top of Vitkov park offers a nice view and is for free.
 This memorial houses a museum on Czech history from WW2 till now.
 I recommend it.

-Petrin hill has the mini effiel tower and you can go up it via many stairs for a nice view for a decent price.
+Petrin Hill has the mini Eiffel Tower and you can go up it via many stairs for a nice view for a decent price.

-Vysehrad is another park a bit outside city center, which has a nice beer garden in the summer, nice Prague views, and a lovely church and cemetary.
+Vysehrad is another park a bit outside city center, which has a nice beer garden in the summer, nice Prague views, and a lovely church and cemetery.